(Originally published 9/23/14)

 Dried foods are, by far, the easiest foods to keep on hand for emergencies and for hiking or camping trips, and at a fraction of the bulk and weight of canned foods.

 Ovens and food dehydrators are the most common methods of drying food, but the sun is just as effective, if not more so.
 Solar dehydrators can be built fairly easily, with inexpensive materials, as a way to conveniently take advantage of the sunshine for food drying.
-They can be made as small or large as desired.
+A solar food dehydrator can be built as small or large as desired.

 The best part about solar dehydrators is that they require no electricity to operate.
-As long as there is sun, food can be preserved using this method.
-Not only does this save electricity, it is more convenient to let foods dry out in the sun than it is to run a dehydrator or oven indoors during the hot late summer months.
+As long as there is sunlight, food can be preserved using this method.
+This saves electricity, of course, and it is more convenient to let foods dry out in the sun than it is to run a dehydrator or oven indoors during the hot late summer months.

 A few months ago we posted an article showing how to make 2 different DIY solar food dehydrators.
 I recently came across another homemade solar food dryer on The Sifford Sojournal.
 Their DIY solar dehydrator is a nice-sized 4-shelf unit with enough interior space to dry quite a bit of food at once.